Charles Glass

-Charles Glass (born November 18, 1951) is an American-British author, journalist, broadcaster and publisher specializing in the Middle East and the Second World War.
+Charles Glass (born November 18, 1951) is an American-British author, journalist, broadcaster and publisher specializing in the Middle East, the First World War and the Second World War.

 He was ABC News chief Middle East correspondent from 1983 to 1993, and has worked as a correspondent for Newsweek and The Observer.
-He writes regularly for The New York Review of Books and his work has appeared in newspapers and magazines, and on television networks, all over the world.

 Glass is the author of Tribes With Flags: A Dangerous Passage Through the Chaos of the Middle East (1991) and a collection of essays, Money for Old Rope: Disorderly Compositions (1992).
 A sequel to Tribes with Flags, called The Tribes Triumphant, was published by HarperCollins in June 2006.
-His book on the beginning of the American war in Iraq, The Northern Front, was published in October 2006 by Saqi.